-Why it's worth taking a New York City cruise
+Why it's worth taking a New York cruise?

-One of the great advantages of doing this kind of boat tours in New York, in my opinion, is that they offer a global view of the city while allowing you to soak in the views of its monuments from a different perspective, the maritime one.
-Especially if you have already had the opportunity to contemplate the skyline of the Big Apple from the heights, in one of the fantastic viewpoints found in the city's skyscrapers.
+One of the great advantages of doing this kind of boat tours in New York, in my opinion, is that they offer an overview of the city while allowing us to observe its monuments from a different perspective, the maritime one.
+Especially if you have already had the opportunity to contemplate the skyline of the Big Apple from the heights, in one of the fantastic viewpoints that certain skyscrapers have.

-In addition, these New York cruises are a perfect occasion to celebrate as a couple an anniversary or a birthday in a very original way, as some of them have a bar on board where you can order a few drinks to toast a special moment.
+In addition, these New York cruises are a perfect occasion to celebrate an anniversary or birthday as a couple in a very original way, as some of them have a bar on board where you can order a few drinks to toast a special moment.

-And in case you are visiting the city with children, this activity is a very comfortable and fun way of sightseeing for them without exhausting them too much, they will love to get on a boat!
+And in case you are visiting the city with your family, taking a cruise on the Hudson with children is a very comfortable and fun way of sightseeing for them without exhausting them too much, they will love to get on a boat!

-A boat tour of New York is a comfortable and leisurely way to see the city and learn about it but it's not the only one.
+A boat ride in New York is a comfortable and quiet way to see the city and learn about it but it is not the only one.
 There are more alternatives to explore the Big Apple:

 The first option is guided walking tours through different areas of the city.
-Walking around the city is a very special way to get to know it and discover details that would otherwise go unnoticed.
-Here is a list of the best ones: 10 best New York City Tours.
+Walking around the city is a very special way to get to know it and get to know it because you can pay attention to details that would otherwise go unnoticed.
+Here is a list of the best ones: 13 best New York City Tours.

 The second one is the tourist bus, a very practical idea since it allows you to discover the most important areas of New York in a fast way while you travel comfortably seated.
-You can learn more about this option in this guide about the best sightseeing buses in New York.
+You can learn more about this option in this guide on The best sightseeing buses in New York.

-From the ship, there may be some monuments that are not clearly visible but that small obstacle is easily solved with a tour bus route.
-If you have never taken one during your travels, from my experience you shouldn't sleep on this option as it's a great way of rounding out your visit to the city.
+From the boat there may be some monuments that are not clearly visible but that small obstacle is easily solved with a tour bus route.
+If you have never taken one during your travels, from experience I advise you to value this option to complete your visit to the city.

 Frequently asked questions

-What is the best cruise to take in New York?
+What is the best cruise experience in New York?

-The best cruise to take stands with the Circle Line Liberty Tour as you'll see the Statue of Liberty, along with many of Manhattan's most famous landmarks and bridges.
+The best cruise you can take is the Circle Line Liberty Tour, as you will visit the Statue of Liberty and see Manhattan's most famous landmarks and bridges.

-What part of Manhattan is worth seeing via the river?
+What part of Manhattan is the best to see from the river?

-Most tours that visit the south side of Manhattan will give you a better experience then visiting the north side.
-Sights in the south include Downtown, the Financial District, Brooklyn Bridge and the Statue of Liberty.
+Most tours that visit the south side of Manhattan are a better experience than visits to the north side, as you will see sights such as Downtown, the financial district, the Brooklyn Bridge and the Statue of Liberty.

-New York has three major ports and piers that are still functioning, including the South Street Seaports (in the Financial District), the Chelsea Piers (on the West side of Manhattan), Manhattan Cruise Terminal (North of Chelsea Piers) and the Brooklyn Cruise Terminal found in Brooklyn's Redhook neighborhood.
+New York has three major ports and harbors currently in operation, including the South Street Seaports (in the Financial District), Chelsea Piers (west of Manhattan), the Manhattan Cruise Terminal (north of Chelsea Piers) and the Brooklyn Cruise Terminal in the Red Hook neighborhood of Brooklyn.